Mara-Li/obsidian-symbol-linking/README.md

 ## Installing

-- [x] Using BRAT with https://github.com/mara-li/obsidian-custom-suggester → Or copy and open obsidian://brat?plugin=mara-li/obsidian-custom-suggester in your explorer or browser.
+- [x] Using BRAT with https://github.com/mara-li/obsidian-symbol-linking → Or copy and open obsidian://brat?plugin=mara-li/obsidian-symbol-linking in your explorer or browser.
 It will automatically open Obsidian and install the plugin.
 - [x] From the release page:
   - Download the latest release
   - Unzip obsidian-custom-suggester.zip in .obsidian/plugins/ path
   - In Obsidian settings, at "Community Plugin", reload the plugin list
   - Enable the plugin (or reload it if already installed)

+## Limitation

+- The suggester doesn't show up in the properties when you use the mode "live-preview"
+- If used in properties in source mode, you must add the `"` around the link, like : `"[[file]]"`, otherwise it will be broken.
+- For image, it always link to an embed, even if you are in the properties part.

 ## Acknowledgements